 Trained in fashion design at the Fashion Institute of Technology, business administration at the University of San Francisco, and fine art at the School of the Art Institute of Chicago, O’Bryan melds her hybrid background into a creative business practice.

-Beth is the Coordinator for the Circular Economy Project, an enterprise of The Industrial Commons.
+Beth is the Coordinator for Material Return, an enterprise of The Industrial Commons.
 She leads this exciting venture that helps furniture and textile manufacturers transform their waste into new products.
 She also serves as associate director for Foothills Conservancy of North Carolina, an 8-county land trust based in Morganton.
 Her broad experience ranges from accounting and fundraising to marketing and economic development.
 A graduate of the University of North Carolina at Wilmington, Beth earned a Bachelor of Science degree in Business Administration.
 In 2007 she traded the beach for the foothills and loves living in Morganton with her husband, Corey and their two children.
 Beth was raised on a 303-acre Century Farm in Poolesville, Maryland, and is devoted to recycling, composting and seeing our natural world preserved.

 Isaac is Financial Manager for The Industrial Commons.
 He has been bookkeeping for foundations and small businesses in the area for the past three years.
 He is a graduate of Michigan Technological University and Appalachian State University, and previously worked in STEM education before returning to his hometown of Morganton to be with family.
 He has also dedicated himself to the betterment of the community as the president of the Morganton Humanist Alliance, a non-profit secular community action and support group.
 In his spare time he enjoys playing music, hiking/camping, board games, craft beer, and spending time with this girlfriend and daughter.